sn248/sundialr/README.md

 # What's new?

+## Release 0.1.4
-The branch works with the version 4.0.1 of SUNDIALS (released in Dec 2018)
++ The branch works with the version 4.0.1 of SUNDIALS (released in Dec 2018)
++ An interface to `CVODES` is added.
+It calculates forward sensitivities w.r.t all parameters of the ODE system.
++ Parameters can now be defined as an input parameter to the ODE function.
+This will allow performing parameter optimization via numerical optimizers.